“It’s freezing outside, and I didn’t pack a single warm article of clothing! What am I going to do?

-I know what you’re thinking: how stupid and careless but the scary part is, I’m no newbie when it comes to packing.
-And if a seasoned traveller like me can make a newbie packing mistake than it can happen to anyone.
-Especially busy moms who need to pack for an entire family.
+I know what you’re thinking: how stupid and careless, but the scary part is, I’m no newbie to packing.
+And if a seasoned traveller like me can make a newbie packing mistake, than it can happen to anyone—especially busy moms who need to pack for an entire family.

-Here are 10 common packing mistakes anyone can make plus some advice on how to pack better.
+Here are ten common packing mistakes anyone can make plus some advice on how to pack better.

 When the kids and I first arrived in the south of France back in October of 2011, the weather was lovely.
-As expected, we could wear shorts and light tops all day and night without feeling the least bit cold.
+We could wear shorts and light tops all day and night without feeling the least bit cold.

-A month flew by and gradually the weather became a little colder but like a frog who sits in a pot of gradually boiling water, we never noticed the temperature dropping until one day in December, about 2 months after we arrived, the temperature dropped a few degrees below freezing and… WE NOTICED.
+A month flew by, and gradually, the weather became a little colder, but like a frog who sits in a pot of gradually boiling water, we never noticed the temperature dropping until one day in December, about two months after we arrived, the temperature dropped a few degrees below freezing and… WE NOTICED.

-Luckily for my kids, I’m one of those mothers who tries to prepare for ever scenario so, like a dutiful mother, I packed year round clothes for the kids.
+I’m one of those mothers who tries to prepare for ever scenario, so I packed year-round clothes for the kids.
 They each had a warm jacket, a scarf, a pair of gloves and a sweater which we brought with us from Montreal.

 2- Don’t Over Pack:

-A simple rule of thumb is “don’t pack for a worst-case scenario”.
+A simple rule of thumb is “don’t pack for a worst-case scenario.”
 Instead, pack for a best-case scenario.
-You can always buy what you need in the rare occasion a worst case scenario arises.
+You can always buy what you need on the rare occasion; a worst-case scenario arises.

 Another trick is to lay out everything you want to bring with you on the bed or the floor.
 Have a good look and then bring only half of it.
-It’s really hard but trust me, you’ll thank me later.
+It’s tough but trust me; you’ll thank me later.

 Here are a few examples:

-5- NOT Using Smaller Stuff Type Bags To Organize Your Luggage
+Packing Cubes or Small Stuff Bags To Organize Your Luggage

-I personally don’t use stuff sacks like the ones backpackers use but I use something similar that also saves space and keeps my bags organized.
+I don’t use stuff sacks like the ones backpackers use, but I use something similar that also saves space and keeps my bags organized.
 Here are a few of the things I use and recommend.

 6-Not Following TSA Guidelines For Carry-On Liquids